What Is Uniswap and How Does It Work?

 Uniswap live on BNB Chain

-Uniswap went live on the BNB chain after receiving 66% support from governance voters.
-This move can potentially provide users with more efficient and cost-effective trading options.
+Uniswap went live on the BNB chain after receiving support from governance voters.
+This move can potentially provide users with more cost-effective trading options.
 It also means Uniswap users will be able to take advantage of BNB Chain's high speed and low transaction fees.
 Additionally, the integration allows Uniswap to tap into a new pool of liquidity and increase awareness and adoption among both retail and institutional investors.

 What Is Impermanent Loss?